AI Surveys and Analytics for Customer Insights and Forecasting

 It listens for clarity and stops when clarity is reached.
 Also, it listens for uncertainty and explores it instead of ignoring it.
 Every answer becomes context, not an isolated data point.

 Clarity, not volume, determines usefulness.
-Fewer questions with well-chosen follow-ups produce more reliable insight than long questionnaires filled with neutral answers.
+Fewer questions with smart follow-ups produce more reliable insight than long questionnaires filled with vague or neutral answers.